 Just because they come from wildly different companies, doesn’t mean these robo-advisors don’t have anything in common!

-If you want a big-picture idea of what RBC and Wealthsimple have to offer, this chart is a great place to start.
-We’ve taken all the information from our Wealthsimple Review and our RBC Investease Review and put it side-by-side for easy reference.
+The chart below is a great way to get a big-picture idea of what RBC and Wealthsimple have to offer.
+We’ve taken all the information from our Wealthsimple Review and our RBC InvestEase Review and put it side-by-side for easy reference.

 14 ETFs (7 standard, 7 SRI), iShares Blackrock only